18F/handbook/docs/11-help-desk/working-practices.md

 If we don’t have enough information, we may **ask for clarification**.
 We should exercise our best judgement here: often a bit of quick research will save time and effort.
 We should never use clarification as a defensive measure or a way to put the onus of effort onto the user.

 ### Research
 Once we have enough information to begin, we should **learn more about the problem**.
-For some web applications, this may involve mimicking the user’s behavior in order to understand a point of confusion or replicate a bug.
+For some web applications, this may involve figuring out how to reproduce the user’s behavior in order to understand a point of confusion or replicate a bug.
 In other cases, we may need to study documentation or consult our engineering team.
 The details about this will vary from project to project.
 We should be cautious never to let research interfere with our ability to respond to the user; there are a lot of fascinating things to learn, and we’ll focus our effort on helping users first and educating ourselves second.

 ### Respond
 Once we have enough information to address an issue (even if the question is not completely resolved, we should **deliver an informative response**.
 The level of detail should be pitched toward the user’s technical proficiency, but truthfulness should not: our explanations should always be candid, open and informative.
 Some users (for instance, one-time end-users who have a simple question about a specific feature), however, need very little detail, while others (for instance, long-term clients who are deeply engaged in our work) may want all the detail that we can provide.